HarshadRanganathan/aws-platform-team-documentation/content/en/docs/getting-started/github-guidelines.md

 5. Regularly commit and push your changes to remote branch
 6. Once you are done with your changes, raise PR and assign reviewers
 7. Address any review comments
-8. After PR is approved, merge your changes to master/main
+8. After the PR is approved, merge your changes to master/main

 ## Access

+If you are getting any access issues as shown below when trying to create a branch/push to the repository, please reach out to your team lead to get the required access.

-{{<alert icon="⚠️" text="Please make sure you have correct access rights and the repository exists">}}
+{{<alert icon="⚠️" text="Please make sure you have correct access rights and the repository exists" />}}

+## Branching

+Once your PR is merged, please delete the branch to keep the repository clean.